stamourv/recipes/chili.md

 ## Notes

-* Could be good with some cumin.
 * Once tried replacing the ground beef with a *big* can of black beans (1 lb 13 oz).
 It worked ok, but may have been too liquid.
+* Could try with some brown sugar or molasses.

 ## Source